veeneck/ColwichHSO/content/events/meeting4.md

 - /images/flyers/HSOMeetingAprWeb.jpg
 - /images/flyers/HSOMeetingAprWeb.jpg
 ---
-Meet in the CES music room to help us plan out the next school year.
+Meet at The Keg to help us plan out the next school year.
 Hope to see you there!